 Aerial view of the Witches’ Circle and Lands Wood via Google Maps

 OK, this is the strangest thing that happened to us at the Witches’ Circle: we were older this time, maybe 18.
-It was Halloween again, and we set off from my parents’ house.
-I remember my dad jokingly offering a big stick to take with us, in case we saw ‘the druids’ again.
-There were four or five of us, and we headed out into the still black night, clouds obscuring the light of the moon.
+It was Halloween again, and four or five of us headed out into the still, black night, clouds obscuring the light of the moon.
 All was quiet as we headed down the Black Path towards Lands Wood.
 We could just about make out the Witches’ Circle through the darkness.
 There was no bonfire, no movement.

 Then, as we neared Lands Wood, the wind quite suddenly picked up.
 Grass began to swirl at our feet and wind whistled around our ears.
 Within a matter of seconds we couldn’t hear each other speak, and had to shout to be heard.
 I remember looking up and seeing the clouds swirling rapidly above us.
 The wind became so strong that it genuinely became difficult to walk.
 We weren’t scared or worried.
 We were whooping and laughing.
 But the force of the wind drove us back.
 We turned around and struggled up the Black Path, away from Lands Wood and the Witches’ Circle.
 By the time we got to the top of the path, the wind had completely stopped.